gknowles/dimapp/src/cli/README.md

 ```C++
 cli.arg<bool>("n !n");
 ```
-But with these it's '-n STRING', a string:
+But with these it becomes '-n STRING', a string:
 ```C++
 cli.arg<bool>("n !n");
 cli.arg<string>("n");